 It is obvious that they are passionate about the defence of the UK and that passion has been directed to the production of numerous articles and opinions which have achieved some traction in the mainstream media.

-One of the pillars on which it bases its argument on, is the history of naval aviation, particularly British naval aviation and comparing it unfavourably to land based aviation.
+One of the pillars on which it bases its argument, is the history of naval aviation, particularly British naval aviation and comparing it unfavourably to land-based aviation.

 Being objective is very difficult.

 Their position seemed to be that naval aviation is far superior and belittled the contribution of the RAF at every stage, citing numerous examples of where the RAF was found wanting and the FAA and/or naval aviation were superior, saving the day.

 This view was then extrapolated forward to an assertion that the RAF should be disbanded.

 The source of this historical perspective seemed to be an article on the Fleet Air Arm Officers Association website from David Hobbs (a former RN Commander and author of excellent books) in which the case was made for naval aviation at the expense of land-based aviation.
 An additional set of conflicts were also used to highlight how the RAF, lacking strategic mobility, needed the Royal Navy and its carriers to get to the fight, as it were.

 This article has since been removed but I thought it was highly selective, presented a completely one-sided and narrow perspective on what airpower is and only discussed operations where naval airpower was used, not naval and land air power.

 The Fleet Air Arm Officers Association website is a brilliant site, with bags of interesting information, so I would urge readers to pop over and have a look;